9th Cavalry Regiment (United States): 4th Squadron

 The 4th Squadron, 9th Cavalry, "Darkhorse" is stationed at Fort Hood, Texas and is the armored reconnaissance squadron for the 2nd Brigade Combat Team, 1st Cavalry Division.

-During Operation Iraqi Freedom 06-08, the Darkhorse deployed with Black Jack to Baghdad, Iraq, where it secured the International Zone—the area of central Baghdad that is home to the U.S. Embassy, Iraqi Council of Representatives, and numerous other Iraqi and Coalition governmental offices.
+During Operation Iraqi Freedom 06–08, the Darkhorse deployed with Black Jack to Baghdad, Iraq, where it secured the International Zone—the area of central Baghdad that is home to the U.S. Embassy, Iraqi Council of Representatives, and numerous other Iraqi and Coalition governmental offices.
 The squadron's responsibilities were later expanded to conduct counterinsurgency operations throughout the Karkh District.

-In 2009 the squadron again deployed to Iraq, this time to Kirkuk Province for OIF 09-10, where it was responsible for the security, stability, and reconstruction of the Daquq district and the Taza, Laylan, and Rashaad sub-districts.
+In 2009 the squadron again deployed to Iraq, this time to Kirkuk Province for OIF 09–10, where it was responsible for the security, stability, and reconstruction of the Daquq district and the Taza, Laylan, and Rashaad sub-districts.
 The squadron partnered with the 15th Iraqi Army Brigade and Iraqi police from each of its districts to conduct area security and stability operations for an operating environment of over 3,000 square kilometers.
 The squadron also helped to balance ethnic tensions through the training and equipping Iraqi security forces, improvement of essential services, and the support and promotion of the legitimate government.

 In 2011 the squadron deployed a third time to Iraq, in support of Operation New Dawn.

 In 2013 the squadron deployed to Afghanistan in support of Operation Enduring Freedom.

-In June 2017 the squadron deployed to The Republic of South Korea.
+In 2015 the squadron deployed to The Republic of South Korea fornits first ever 9 month rotation.

 In October 2019 the squadron deployed to Poland.

 5th Squadron

 The 5th Squadron, 9th Cavalry, was reconstituted at Schofield Barracks, Hawaii, with headquarters at Wheeler Army Airfield.
 Its motto is "We can, we will".
 The unit consisted of one ground troop (A) and two air troops (B & C).
 Each air troop consisted of a scout platoon, flying the OH-58A+ Kiowa, and a gun platoon, flying the AH-1 Cobra.
 The squadron also had one UH-1 Huey.
+The squadron also maintained a dedicated Aviation Unit Maintenance (AVUM) element, Troop D, which provided maintenance support for the unit’s aircraft.

-5th Battalion, 9th Cavalry Regiment re-flagged to become 3rd Squadron, 4th Cavalry Regiment in 1996.
+5th Battalion, 9th Cavalry Regiment re-flagged to become 3rd Squadron, 4th Cavalry Regiment on 15 February 1996.

 6th Squadron

 The 6th Squadron, 9th Cavalry, is assigned to the 3rd Brigade Combat Team, 1st Cavalry Division, and is stationed at Fort Hood, Texas.
 6th Squadron was redesignated on 17 October 2005 from Troop F, 3rd Brigade's Recon Troop for OIF II, reactivated at Fort Hood on 17 April 2003.
 The unit is nicknamed the "Saber Squadron".
-Coincidentally, the unit replaced the 2nd Squadron in Diyala when it deployed in October 2006 in support of Operation Iraqi Freedom 06-08, from which the last of the unit's soldiers returned on 18 December 2007.
+Coincidentally, the unit replaced the 2nd Squadron in Diyala when it deployed in October 2006 in support of Operation Iraqi Freedom 06–08, from which the last of the unit's soldiers returned on 18 December 2007.

 6-9 Cav was one of the last units to have left Iraq along with the 3rd Brigade 1st Cavalry Division on 18 December 2011.